Bwuh21/eecs581-Group1MS/README.md

 A Minesweeper game implementation built with vanilla HTML, CSS, and JavaScript as part of a Software Engineering course project.

 > **Project Status:** 🚧 Under Development
-> This is an educational project for EECS 581 - Software Engineering.
+> This is an educational project for EECS 581 - Software Engineering 2.

 ---